bsc-mem/Mess-benchmark/CPU/Actual-hardware/ARM/Graviton3/README.md

 ## How to run the Mess benchmark

 ```
-# Fisrt, we modifeid the "config/mn4_DDR4-2666.toml" file to represent MareNostrum 4.
+# Fisrt, we modifeid the "config/graviton3.toml" file to represent our Graviton3 cluster.
 # Then:
 ./runner.sh
 ```